 Max Handler with Det.
 Ed Barrett (in hat and glasses).
 [Photo courtesy LAPL]

 Dozens of men had been interviewed as possible suspects in the murder of Elizabeth Short.
 None of the interviews had panned out.
 A seemingly endless stream of false confessors appeared at various police stations around town; guys like Max Handler, a film bit player, who was the 25th man to claim he had murdered the Black Dahlia.
-During a lie detector test he admitted that his confession was false and that he “wanted to get away from a gang of men who have been following me constantly”.
+During a lie detector test he admitted that his confession was false and that he wanted to escape from the 400 tiny men with violins who were chasing him.
 In the photo he looks to have been on a lobotomizing bender.

 Daniel S. Voorhies, a 33 year old army vet, also confessed to killing Short.
-He said that he’d had an affair with her in L.A. — the problem with his story was that at the time he claimed that he and Short were having a torrid affair, Beth was a very young teenager living on the east coast.
+He said that he’d had an affair with her in L.A.
+There were a couple of problems with his story.
+The first was that he didn’t know how to spell her last name and, second, at the time he claimed that he and Short were having a torrid affair Beth was a very young teenager living on the east coast.

 The local landscape was littered with crumpled up false confessions given by every sad drunk and deranged publicity seeker — and most of the confessors were men; but not all of them.